 The way this works is straightforward: The reader will prompt any NFC-enabled device in range to transmit an NFC message, so when the Android phone in question is approached, the Kisi (or other access control) app will be activated, and broadcast the unique NFC code of that phone.
 If the user has been approved on the back-end as having access to that door at that time, then the reader will unlock.
 As simple as that!

 The other primary tech that allows smartphones to interact with access control readers is Bluetooth.
-For a more in-depth dive into Bluetooth technology, please reference [THIS OTHER ARTICLE ON ACADEMY PAGE (BLUETOOTH ARTICLE)].
+For a more in-depth dive into Bluetooth technology, please reference this article on the subject.
 Much like RFID, every modern smartphone has a Bluetooth chip installed.
 These are small and unobtrusive, and add so much functionality to the phone that it’s really a no-brainer to include them.

 As referenced in the linked article, smartphones use the Bluetooth Low Energy protocol that, as the name suggests, uses much less energy than normal Bluetooth (because your smartphone battery is a precious and limited resource!), plus it’s more reliable.
 BLE provides more than enough bandwidth for all secure communication that goes on between the phone and the reader.